NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Hellknight Historian.md

 Choose two ability boosts.
 One must be to **Strength** or **Intelligence**, and one is a free ability boost.

 You're trained in the Society skill and the Architecture Lore skill.
-You gain the [[Feats/Courtly Graces|Courtly Graces]] skill feat.
+You gain the [[Courtly Graces|Courtly Graces]] skill feat.

 *Source: Pathfinder: Age of Ashes Player's Guide* *OGL*